 What Is Contemporary Design?
 And How To Decorate

-Let’s talk about contemporary design for a minute, shall we?
-It’s often confused with, or described interchangeably as, modern design.
-Although perhaps some elements of modern design carry through into contemporary design, the two styles certainly have their differences.
+Contemporary design is often confused with or described interchangeably as modern design.
+Although some elements of modern design carry through into contemporary design, the two styles have their differences.

-In this article, we’ll take a look at the definition of contemporary design, how it is different from modern design, how contemporary design relates to a few other styles, and what it is…and is not.
+In this article, we’ll take a look at the definition of contemporary design, how it is different from modern design, how contemporary design relates to a few other styles, and contemporary design characteristics.

 Definition of Contemporary